Particular/NServiceBus/guidelines/design-guidelines.md

       * `NServiceBus.Serialization`
       * `NServiceBus.Logging`

-### Rules for downstream components
+### Downstream components

 * For public types relevant to business developers, we use the `NServiceBus` namespace to make them more discoverable and to avoid extra using statements when the component is used.
-* For internal types, we use the root [`{Component}`](naming.md) namespace.
+* For internal types, we use the root [`{Component}`](#Naming rules) namespace.
 This allows for unique identification of said types in logs and stack traces.
    - Examples: `NServiceBus.Gateway`, `NServiceBus.Persistence.AzureStorage` etc.
-* For public types targeted at extensibility developers, we use the root [`{Component}`](naming.md) namespace to hide types irrelevant for business developers but still make them discoverable for developers extending NServiceBus.
+* For public types targeted at extensibility developers, we use the root [`{Component}`](#Nnaming rules) namespace to hide types irrelevant for business developers but still make them discoverable for developers extending NServiceBus.

 ## Component naming rules